 - Teaching and learning online costs a lot of energy.
 Be sure to check at regular intervals with your students if they are still able to absorb the information.

-- Make use of active learning forms beyond lectures.
+- Make use of activating teaching activities during your lectures.

-- Involve a teaching assistant as a moderator in your class.
-This can be a student who gets that role, and rotating this role each week.
-Allow students to (collaboratively) make notes of your lecture in the chat or in a shared document.
+- Involve a student (assistant) as a moderator in your class.
+This can be a student who gets that role and rotate this role each week.
+Allow students to (collaboratively) make notes of your lecture in the chat or in a shared document (e.g. OneDrive).
+For more information, read this page.